 At Kaiser Permanente, our main goal is to protect our members, their families, and our staff.
-In order to do this, we have implemented a new visitor policy at our medical centers and we kindly ask that you follow these guidelines for visiting a Kaiser Permanente medical center:
+In order to do this, we have revised our visitor policy at our medical centers and we kindly ask that you follow these guidelines for visiting a Kaiser Permanente medical center.

 - Wash your hands.

 - Cover your cough.

 - Sneeze into a tissue or your elbow and then discard tissue and wash your hands.

 - Avoid touching your eyes, nose, and mouth.